julianogalgaro/udacity/nd101/c2l8-sentiment-analysis/README.md

-# Sentiment Analysis - Lesson 8
+# Chapter 2 - Sentiment Analysis - Lesson 8
 Exercises and other lesson 8 stuffs

 ## Prerequisites